Master's programme in Design - Spatial Design

 1. One PDF file containing samples of your work and a table of contents that comprises no more than 20 pages in A3 landscape format.
 Give this PDF file a name using the format “Surname-Forename-1.pdf”.

-And optional moving images.
+And optional video.